The graduate program on Sound and Music Technologies leads to the award of a Master of Science (MSc) degree in Sound and Music Technologies.

 The program begun its operation in October 2018 and admits students annually.

-The Master’s program in “Sound and Music Technologies” focuses on both the latest scientific trends as well as applied knowledge in studying sound as a carrier of information, culture and entertainment.
-More specifically, the curriculum is structured in such a way as to approach sound as waves, signal and information.
+The program focuses on both the latest scientific trends as well as applied knowledge in studying sound as a carrier of information, culture, and entertainment.
+More specifically, the curriculum is structured in such a way as to approach sound as waves, signals and carriers of information.

 The program has a duration of three (3) full-time or six (6) part-time academic semesters.
-During the first two semesters, full-time students will attend eight (8) compulsory courses and in the final semester they will be conducting their final project and writing their thesis.
-Part-time students must attend eight (8) courses within four semesters, while the diploma theses may take up to one year.
-The final project can be conducted in one of the partner laboratories in Greece or abroad.
+During the first two semesters, full-time students are expected to attend eight (8) compulsory courses.
+The third semester is devoted to carrying out a research project and writing a thesis.
+Part-time students must attend eight (8) courses within four semesters, while the diploma thesis may take up to one year.
+The final project can be conducted in one of the collaborating laboratories in Greece or abroad.

-- Audio Signal Processing: The course focuses on the basic principles of digital signal processing such as pulse code modulation and sampling rate conversion, spectral analysis, digital filters, noise minimization, basic approaches to audio coding/decoding etc.
+- Audio Signal Processing: The course focuses on the basic principles of digital signal processing such as pulse code modulation, sampling rate conversion, spectral analysis, digital filters, noise minimization, basic approaches to audio coding/decoding etc.